A blind search for intraday gamma-ray transients with Fermi-LAT: Detections of GRB and solar emissions: Fermi -LAT data

-We downloaded the \fermilat{} Pass 8 (P8R3) \texttt{SOURCE} class (evtype=128) data, collected from $\mathrm{2008-08-04}$ to \hdm{$\mathrm{2024-01-09}$}, from the Fermi Science Support Center. \hld{The inclusion of} \hdm{four years} of data additional to the data set \hbb{analysed} by \citet[][]{PMV2021} \hld{allows us to conduct a search for more recent $\gamma$-ray transients.} We performed \hld{the data reduction and exposure calculations} using the \texttt{FERMITOOLS} v1.2.23 package.
+We downloaded the \fermilat{} Pass 8 (P8R3) \texttt{SOURCE} class (evtype=128) data, collected from 2008 August 4 to 2024 January 9,\LEt{***see note 23 re dates. } from the Fermi Science Support Center. \hld{The inclusion of} \hdm{four years} of additional data to the data set \hbb{analysed} by \citet[][]{PMV2021} \hld{allowed us to conduct a search for more recent $\gamma$-ray transients.} We performed \hld{the data reduction and exposure calculations} using the \texttt{FERMITOOLS} v1.2.23 package.
 We rejected $\gamma$ rays with zenith angles larger than $90^{\circ}$ to reduce contamination by albedo \grays{} from the Earth and applied the recommended cuts on the data quality (DATA\_QUAL$>0$ \&\& LAT\_CONFIG$==1$).
-We binned the data into time intervals of \hlz{six hours} and in four energy bands, that are 0.5-0.8 GeV, 0.8-2.0 GeV, 2.0-5.0 GeV, and 5.0-500.0 GeV. \hbb{Treatment} of these four energy bands provided us with an analysis independent on the photon index \hlz{and suitable both for GRBs with harder spectra and solar flares with softer spectra}.
-We further binned the \fermilat{} $\gamma$ rays using the HEALPix package into a map of resolution $N_\mathrm{side}$ = 512 in Galactic coordinates with `RING' pixel ordering.
+We binned the data into time intervals of \hlz{six hours} and in four energy bands: 0.5-0.8 GeV, 0.8-2.0 GeV, 2.0-5.0 GeV, and 5.0-500.0 GeV.
+We attributed one degree of freedom to every energy band when comparing a likelihood ratio test statistic to a $\chi^2$ distribution. \hbb{Treatment} of these four energy bands provided us with an analysis independent on the photon index \hlz{and suitable both for GRBs with harder spectra and solar flares with softer spectra}.
+We further binned the \fermilat{} $\gamma$ rays using the HEALPix package into a map of resolution $N_\mathrm{side}$ = 512 in Galactic coordinates with RING pixel ordering.
 With these settings, the total number of pixels is equal to $12\times512^2$=3145728 and the area of each pixel is $4\pi\times(180/\pi)^2/(12\times512^2)$=0.0131 deg$^2$, given \hld{the fact} that HEALPix subdivides the sphere into 12 equal-area base pixels at the lowest resolution.
 To compute the exposure, we used the standard tools \texttt{gtltcube} and \texttt{gtexpcube2}, \hld{which are part of} \texttt{FERMITOOLS}.
 To correct the livetime for the zenith angle cut, we used the `zmax' option \hld{in} \texttt{gtltcube}.
-For this analysis, we selected \hlz{196608} positions whose centers coincide with those of the HEALPix grid of resolution $N_\mathrm{side}$ = \hlz{128} in Galactic coordinates with `RING' pixel ordering. \hld{To search for transient signals at different positions in the sky,} we \hld{grouped together $\gamma$ rays} within a 0\fdg5 \hld{distance from} each of these \hlz{196608} positions.
-The 0\fdg5 radius aperture \hld{covers} an area twice larger than the aperture used in \citet[][]{PMV2021}. \hbb{This} \hlz{increases a number of $\gamma$ rays from the potential source}, but \hld{is} small \hld{enough} to suppress contamination \hld{caused by the PSF wings of highly variable} blazars or other neighbouring sources, especially in the two lowest energy bands.
+For this analysis, we selected \hlz{196608} positions whose centres coincide with those of the HEALPix grid of resolution $N_\mathrm{side}$ = \hlz{128} in Galactic coordinates with RING pixel ordering. \hld{To search for transient signals at different positions on the sky,} we \hld{grouped together $\gamma$ rays} within a 0\fdg5 \hld{distance from} each of these \hlz{196608} positions.
+This distance is comparable to the HEALPix mean spacing, 0\fdg46, for $N_\mathrm{side}$ = 128.
+The high-resolution map with $N_\mathrm{side}$ = 512 resulted in more circular shapes for these groups.
+The 0\fdg5 radius aperture \hld{covers} an area two times larger than \LEt{***twice as large as } the aperture used in \citet[][]{PMV2021}. \hbb{This} \hlz{increases the number of $\gamma$ rays from the potential source}, but \hld{is} small \hld{enough} to suppress contamination \hld{caused by the PSF wings of highly variable} blazars or other neighbouring sources, especially in the two lowest energy bands.